You’ve just come into a little bit of money and you have decided that you want to pay off one or more of your debts.

 First off it’s unsecured, which means the lender cannot come take something back if you stop making your payments.

 You won’t lose your house or your car by defaulting on your credit card, which normally places your credit card payment lower on the priority list if you lose a job.

 Further, credit card debt is normally much more expensive than any other debt mentioned in this article.

 The average interest rate on a credit card is around 15% while rates on auto loans, mortgages and student loans are near or below 5%.

 Because of these reasons taking on credit card debt is much more damaging to your credit scores.
 That’s the bad news.

-The good news is that you can really improve your scores very quickly by paying down your credit card debt.
+The good news is that you can really improve your scores very quickly by using a loan payment calculator and by paying down your credit card debt.
 It’s by far the most actionable way to improve your credit scores.

 So while it’s nice to not have a car payment, it’ll be much nicer to not have a credit card payment.
 Choose wisely.